-The research in Treesearch
+The research themes in Treesearch

 Treesearch gathers research projects and researchers in the area of new materials from forest resources as a collaboration between universities, institutes and industry.
-Common to all research within Treesearch is that it primarily is scientific progress aiming at open publication, i.e. a deeper understanding of mechanisms and relationships that may provide the foundation for future material concepts.
+Common to all research within Treesearch is that it primarily is scientific progress aiming at open publication, i.e. a deeper understanding of mechanisms and relationships that can provide the foundation for future material concepts.

 Research is based on four thematic research areas where individual projects can cover one or more of the areas.
 Here you can read more about the four themes.

 1. WOOD AND WOOD COMPONENTS – STRUCTURE AND MODIFICATION

 Future industrial processes will extract and process more components from wood today’s bulk processes.
 The necessary process developments can utilize new knowledge of the structure of wood at the molecular level generated through fundamental research, e.g. the major advances in knowledge that have been made in the area of wood formation and biosynthesis, where cellulose fibrils are formed first, followed by infiltration with hemicellulose and lignification.
 Together with improved analytical methods giving better knowledge of how the various components are distributed in the wood fibre, the knowledge of the structure of wood and wood components is a prerequisite for the development of new methods for extracting wood components as well as new modification methods for wood, bark, wood fibre, cellulose, lignin, hemicellulose, etc.

 2. THE Biorefinary for materials and chemical systems